paulrosen/abcjs/README.md

 * This synth audio part of this library does not work on IE, but works on any system that supports `AudioContext` and `Promises`.
 That is, most browsers.

+## **Special note for Version 5.8.0:**

+A new method for creating synth sound is included as a **beta** release in this release.
+See [Synth Documentation](docs/synth.md) for details in how to use it.
+That means that the current method of creating sound using midi.js will be deprecated at some point in the future.
+It will be supported in its current form as long as possible.
+The new synth is much smaller and faster and appears less buggy.
+It does not work on IE 11 or older browsers, however, so it might not yet be appropriate for your site.

 ## **Special notes for Version 5.0.0:**

 ### Raphael